• Skip to primary navigation

 3. Mix the flour, cornmeal, baking soda and baking powder together.
 Add the pureed mixture to the flour mixture and stir until just combined.

 4. Heat an electric griddle to medium high, or put a large skillet over medium high heat with a little butter in it.
-I like to use a griddle because it make the cakes easier to flip!
+I like to use a griddle because it makes the cakes easier to flip!

 5. Ladle about 1/4 cup of batter onto the griddle for each cake.
 It’s a thick batter, so you can quickly mush it down a little into a pancake shape.